-- A joint program with Yale funded by Connecticut Innovations for \$10 million for the Program in Innovative Therapeutics for CT's Health (PITCH) is designed to streamline the translational pathway for researchers and convert their discoveries into new therapeutics for the treatment of human diseases through resources available at UConn's School of Pharmacy and Yale's Center for Molecular Discovery. - The \$2.25 million UConn Innovation Fund was created in partnership with Connecticut Innovations and Webster Bank to invest in new startups that have an UConn affiliation. - Technology Commercialization Services (TCS) within UConn's Office of the Vice President for Research is the University's technology transfer and innovation enterprise and has successfully launched over 50 companies.
+- A partnership funded by Connecticut Innovations for \$10M with Yale for the Program in Innovative Therapeutics for CT's Health (PITCH) is in place and providing support to projects designed to provide a streamlined translational pathway for researchers to convert their discoveries into new therapeutics for the treatment of human diseases. - The \$750K UConn Innovation Fund was created in partnership with Connecticut Innovations and Webster Bank to invest in UConn affiliated new company startups. - The Office of the Vice President for Research Technology Commercialization Services (TCS): TCS is the University's technology transfer and innovation enterprise and has successfully launched over 50 companies.
 In addition to new company startup creation, TCS also markets commercially viable patents through license agreements with appropriate industry partners.
 TCS works closely with internal and external stakeholders and maintains a close relationship with UConn's other entrepreneurship programs.

-- The UConn SPARK Technology Commercialization Fund continues to provide support for faculty at Storrs and UConn Health to conduct prototype and proof-ofconcept (idea to commercial product) work necessary to establish a startup or attract commercial partners.
-SPARK is an annual competition that has demonstrated value in a variety of ways, with a strong return on the \$1.3 million in funding awarded as of November 2018, including: - Four Phase I SBIR awards granted at approximately \$225,000 each (\$900,000 total) - Four SRAs totaling \$300,000 - Two companies formed (Oral Fluid Dynamics and Potentiometric Probes both SBIR awardees) - \$1.9 million in R01 grant funding - \$1.5 million in CTNext Grant funding - 1 pending SBIR proposal (\$150,000), 2 pending SRA proposals (\$200,000 each); 1 pending R01 - The Connecticut Center for Entrepreneurship and Innovation (CCEI) serves as a hub for entrepreneurship at the University and facilitates student and faculty participation in entrepreneurial activities.
-CCEI offerings include the CCEI Summer Fellowship, the Wolff New Venture Competition, Accelerate UConn, Entrepreneurship Abroad, the InsurTech Initiative, Get Seeded, and Veteran Bootcamp.
-CCEI has moved to Hartford and is leading the Hartford Innovation Place initiative to build new entrepreneurial companies in the city. - Accelerate UConn (AU) is UConn's National Science Foundation (NSF) Innovation Corps (I-Corps) Site.
-The only site of its kind in the state, Accelerate UConn aims to catalyze the transition of new scientific discoveries and capabilities from the lab to the marketplace.
-With \$300,000 in funding from the NSF to operate the program, AU offers participating teams an introduction to the most critical elements of the I-Corps Curriculum and Lean Launchpad methodology as well as small seed grants for customer discovery activities.
+An expanded TCS effort was initiated in 2016 with the hiring of an Executive Director of Venture Development to provide leadership and expertise for faculty startup efforts, an expert in attracting venture investments into these new companies, as well as serving as a thought leader and voice for innovation and entrepreneurship on campus and beyond. - The SPARK Technology Commercialization Fund continues to provide support for faculty at Storrs and UConn Health to conduct prototype and proof of concept (idea to commercial product) work necessary to establish a startup or attract commercial partners - The Connecticut Center for Entrepreneurship and Innovation (CCEI) serves as a hub for entrepreneurship at the University and facilitates student and faculty participation in entrepreneurial activities, including the CCEI Summer Fellowship and Wolff New Venture Competition. - Accelerate UConn is UConn's National Science Foundation Innovation Corps (I-Corps) Site.
+Its mission, with \$300,000 in funding from the NSF, is to catalyze the transition of new scientific discoveries and capabilities from the lab to the marketplace.
+Participating teams receive an introduction to the most critical elements of the I-Corps Curriculum and Lean Launchpad methodology as well as small seed grants for customer discovery activities.
 Teams learn how to determine the market opportunity for their product or technology.
-The NSF continues to renew funding for Accelerate UConn based on successes achieved by the program and its participating commercialization team. - Several recent awards granted through the CTNext Higher Education Innovation and Entrepreneurship Initiative include: - \$638,204 to launch a new Master's of Engineering in Global Entrepreneurship to attract highly talented entrepreneurs from around the world to the state of Connecticut. - \$200,000 increase entrepreneurial education and output among the state's top researchers from industry and academia. - \$237,000 to expand an existing program at UConn Health through a new ninemember public-private, academia-industry partnership that engages students and faculty in innovation and entrepreneurship training and development in the health and bioscience sectors.
+The NSF continues to renew funding for Accelerate UConn based on successes achieved by the program and its participating commercialization team. - Three recent awards granted through the CTNext Higher Education Innovation and Entrepreneurship Initiative: - \$200,000 to build entrepreneurial human capital to contribute to the emerging InsurTech sector through a new collaboration with the University of Hartford. - \$237,000 to expand an existing program at UConn Health through a new ninemember public-private, academia-industry partnership that engages students and faculty in innovation and entrepreneurship training and development in the health and bioscience sectors.